SAP-samples/abap-cheat-sheets/README.md

 ## 🎬 Getting Started with the Examples

-The executable examples are especially targeted at being imported into the SAP BTP ABAP environment, however, they are basically fit for both on-premise systems and the SAP BTP ABAP environment (that's why there are no ABAP reports included).
-Hence, check the info in the following collapsible sections for your system environment and carry out the prerequisite steps.
+The executable examples are designed to be imported into the SAP BTP ABAP environment, but they are basically suitable for both on-premise systems and the SAP BTP ABAP environment (hence there are no ABAP reports included).
+Therefore, check the information in the following collapsible sections for your system environment and perform the required steps.

 <details>
   <summary>1) General info</summary>
   <br>

-- A few **DDIC artifacts**, for example, database tables, are part of the repository.
+- Some **DDIC artifacts**, such as database tables, are part of the repository.
 They are used by the examples to ensure self-contained examples.
-For all examples to work, all artifacts must be imported.
+All artifacts must be imported for all examples to work.
 - All examples are designed to **display some output in the ADT console**.
-Once successfully imported, you can **execute** the examples in ADT by choosing `F9` to display the output in the ADT console.
+Once successfully imported, you can **run** the examples in ADT by choosing `F9` to display the output in the ADT console.
-- The examples **include descriptions and comments** in the code for providing explanations and setting the context.
+- The examples **include descriptions and comments** in the code to provide explanations and set the context.
 </details>

 <details>